chrisck77/Uk-Traffic-Accident-Data/README.md

 ### ETL - EXTRACT TRANSFORM LOAD

 #### ETL1 	Data Wrangling with excel and notepad ++
-split file with notepad++, data format with excel etc
+- [x] split file with notepad++
+- [x] data format with excel etc

 #### ETL2 	SSIS Load with MVS
-auto import into microsoft SQL database due dilligence check for errors
+- [x] auto import into microsoft SQL database \n
+- [x] due dilligence check for errors

 #### ETL3
 ##### ETL3 Part 1 MS SQL EXpress
-created working table WRK from RAW data created Derived tables BLD from WRK (joined table)
+- [x] created working table WRK from RAW data
+- [x] created Derived tables BLD from WRK (joined table)

-note that the vehicle data set --> can be anywhere from 1 up to 20+ vehicles sharing same accident because they are from the same accident
+*note that the vehicle data set --> can be anywhere from 1 up to 20+ vehicles sharing same accident because they are from the same accident

-Accident vehicle data will have unique accident number for each row
+Accident vehicle data will have unique accident number for each row*

 #### ETL3 Part 2 	Accident file
-error checking  - filters (WHERE, ISNUMERIC <> 1, LEN, ISDATE) PROC's stored procedures
+- [x] error checking  - filters (WHERE, ISNUMERIC <> 1, LEN, ISDATE)
+- [x] PROC's stored procedures

 ### VISUALISATION with TABLEAU
-Using MS SQL Express to filter accident file back into a csv for opening with Tableau
+- [x] Using MS SQL Express to filter accident file back into a csv for opening with Tableau
+- [ ] TABLEAU Insights